 Investing in Our Future Workforce

-The Lane Workforce Partnership’s Workforce Innovation and Opportunity Act (WIOA) youth services are provided through contracts with Lane County school districts, non-profit agencies, and public entities.
-The programs help youth (ages 14-24 years) to gain work readiness, academic, and occupational skills.
+The Lane Workforce Partnership’s Workforce Innovation and Opportunity Act (WIOA) youth/young adult services are provided through contracts with Lane County school districts, non-profit agencies, and public entities.
+The programs help youth/young adults (ages 14-24 years) to gain work readiness, academic, and occupational skills.
 These services are designed to enhance their prospects for success as they transition from school to additional education or work.